SharezoneApp/sharezone-app/README.md

 - 📅 Calendar
 - 💬 Information sheets
 - 📁 Files
+- ⭐️ Grades (not shared with the class)

 Sharezone is currently only available in German.
 We might expand to more languages and regions in the future 🌍🚀